perrette/runner/README.md

 The command above run an ensemble of 6 model versions, by calling `echo` with following arguments, where {a}, {b} and {} will be formatted using runtime parameter and run directory values.
-Without `--test`, the command would be run in the background, in parallel subprocesses.
+Without `--shell`, the command would be run in the background, in parallel subprocesses.

 Note `--` is only needed when there is some ambiguity between job run and your